leisl-schrader/methodologies/css/README.md

 Though we aim to make our code as modular as possible and reusable globally, sometimes certain contexts need special overrides.
 A good method is to use template scoping to compartmentalize those exceptions to the rules.
 Thus, any page with its own template Sass file should also have an ID attached to the body tag with the same name.
 The CSS for this should be placed with the template Sass file, NOT the module Sass file.

-These should be put in place regardless of whether they are in use at first development, so that in the future those exceptions are easy to add.
+These IDs should be put in place regardless of whether they are in use at first development, so that in the future those exceptions are easy to add.

 HTML: `body id="template-productDetail"`